No ERRA Employee To Be Terminated In Subsuming Process: NDMA - UrduPoint

 No ERRA Employee To Be Terminated In Subsuming Process: NDMA

-National Disaster Management Authority (NDMA) has clarified that no Earthquake Reconstruction and Rehabilitation Authority (ERRA) employees would be terminated during the subsuming process
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2019 ) :The National Disaster Management Authority (NDMA) has clarified that no employee of Earthquake Reconstruction and Rehabilitation Authority (ERRA) would be terminated during the subsuming process.

-NDMA and ERRA spokesperson in a message issued here said ERRA was being included into the NDMA as per the Federal Cabinet decision.
+Spokesperson of NDMA and ERRA in a message issued here Sunday said ERRA was being included in NDMA as per decision of the Federal Cabinet.

 "All ERRA employees will be adjusted to the new NDMA structure.
 Apart from various new wings in the new structure, a new National Disaster Response Force and National Disaster Management Council are also underway," he said.